 It is precisely in this “real separation” that a second, more enigmatic, conception of the Earth materializes.
 “On the Difference of Poetic Modes” at first connects the “real separation” within the poem with a turning away of the gods:

-And here, in the excess of spirit within unity, in its striving for materiality, in the striving of the divisible, more infinite aorgic which must contain all that is more organic…in this striving for separation of the divisible infinite, which in the state of highest unity of everything organic imparts itself to all parts contained by this unity, in this necessary arbitrariness of Zeus there actually lies the ideal beginning of the real separation.
-(PW,85-6/ 1:892-3)
+And here, in the excess of spirit within unity, in its striving for materiality, in the striving of the divisible, more infinite aorgic which must contain all that is more organic . . . in this striving for separation of the divisible infinite, which in the state of highest unity of everything organic imparts itself to all parts contained by this unity, in this necessary arbitrariness of Zeus there actually lies the ideal beginning of the real separation.
+(PW 85–86; 1:892–93)

 As in the Death of Empedocles, the final “reconciliation” of the organic with the aorgic gives way to something irreducible to either.
-By calling this the “arbitrariness of Zeus,” Hölderlin is already invoking his difficult and enigmatic reading of Sophocles, in particular Oedipus Rex, which focuses on the way that the play stages the “caesura” or turning away from the gods, i.e. a particular conception of the divine, and the concomitant notion of tragic fate, that constitutes that “world.”
+By calling this the “arbitrariness of Zeus,” Hölderlin is already invoking his difficult and enigmatic reading of Sophocles, in particular Oedipus Rex, which focuses on the way that the play stages the “caesura” or turning away from the gods (i.e. a particular conception of the divine) and the concomitant notion of tragic fate that constitutes that “world.”
 In the context of his meditation on poetry, what matters is how the “real separation” manifests itself in the poem as the internal tension of the opposed tendencies toward form and dissolution, until that very tension culminates in a return to the “real” or as Hölderlin will later assert, the “original” separation between the organic and the aorgic.
 The “new unity” that the internal oppositions engender in poetry is merely the “ideal” version of the “real separation.”
-Yet it prefigures what Hölderlin calls the “striving of the divisible,” by which he means that the initially “ideal” separation between organic and aorgic continues to develop in the poem “until the primordially separating has arrived at its total expression” (bis das ursprünglich Trennende zu seiner völligen Äußerung gekommen ist).
-(PW,88/ 1:896)
+Yet it prefigures what Hölderlin calls the “striving of the divisible,” by which he means that the initially “ideal” separation between organic and aorgic continues to develop in the poem “until the primordially separating has arrived at its total expression” (bis das ursprünglich Trennende zu seiner völligen Äußerung gekommen ist) (PW 88; 1:896).